-‘Tis the season of giving, which means scammers may try to take advantage of your good will.
+‘Tis the season of giving, which means those that are involved in charity scams may try to take advantage of your good will.
 A surprising fact about American donation habits is that everyday folks like yourself are the single largest driver of charitable donations in the United States.
 Giving USA’s Annual Report on Philanthropy found that individuals gave $286.65 billion in 2017, accounting for 70 percent of all donations in the country.

 Last year, Giving Tuesday donations alone grew by 22 percent, with an average household donation of $111.
 With the seventh annual Giving Tuesday on November 27 fast approaching and technology that makes it increasingly easier to support your favorite causes, it’s more important than ever to keep your guard up before you click the “donate” button.